DiegoFleitas/letterboxd-streaming-providers/README.md

 # Letterboxd Streaming Providers ![Logo](./extension/icons/logo_final_48.png)

 ## TODO: fix false positives.
-Ex: Kid-Thing 2012 being shown as avilable on Netflix Uruguay
+Ex: Kid-Thing 2012 being shown as available on Netflix Uruguay

 ## What?
 This is a extension for common web browsers coded using the WebExtensions API.